 With Black Friday increasingly moving online, one of the best ways to drive traffic to your physical storefront is by holding exclusive in-store discounts.
 You will also want to be sure that you are advertising these exclusives on your website to alert online shoppers and give them a reason to visit and check out your savings.

 Did you know?
 The trend of brick-and-mortar becoming obsolete is reversing itself in the post-COVID age.
-In fact, Sensormatic found that Black Friday in-store traffic rose by 47.5% in 2021 compared to 2020 and then another 2.9% in 2022 compared to 2021.
+In fact, Sensormatic predicts that Black Friday will see the biggest in-store traffic than any other day of the holiday shopping rush.

-For example, for Black Friday at my store, we would release an exclusive color of our top-selling sweater as an in-store exclusive.
-The piece had a cult following, so this in-store exclusive drew women in droves.
+For example, for Black Friday you can release an exclusive color of our top-selling items as an in-store exclusive.
+If the item has a cult following, the in-store exclusive can draw shoppers in droves.

-12. Offer a Free Product With Minimum Purchases
+17. Offer a Free Product with Minimum Purchases

 One promotion that you can use to attract customers to your Black Friday sale is to offer a free product with a minimum purchase.
 For the holidays specifically, you can make your giveaway special by making it holiday-themed.

-For example, at my boutique’s Black Friday sale, we held a promotion where we offered a free mini Christmas candle with any purchase of $100.
-While we normally sold these candles for $10, we found that shoppers were spending $20 to $30 extra to reach the minimum and get their free product.
+For example, you can offer a promotion for a free mini Christmas candle with any purchase of $100.
+While the candles might normally sell for $10, shoppers might spend $20 to $30 extra to reach the minimum and get their free candle.

 Another free product that you could tack onto minimum purchases is a gift card.
 Gift cards are some of the most desirable holiday gifts, so people will be incentivized to reach their minimum to get their prize.
 Besides that, gift cards work to build loyalty by making people come back after the holiday season.

-As we mentioned above, gift cards are popular items for gift-giving during the holiday season—in 2022, gift cards were the most purchased holiday gift.
-According to data from the CivicScience InsightStore, 64% of people said they were very likely or somewhat likely to purchase gift cards as holiday gifts this year.
-You should capitalize on people’s desire to purchase gift cards by promoting them in your Black Friday sale.
+As we mentioned above, gift cards are popular items for gift-giving during the holiday season—for 2024, gift cards are expected to make up 65% of holiday gifts.
+You should, therefore, capitalize on people’s desire to purchase gift cards by promoting them in your Black Friday sale.

 In addition to offering free gift cards with minimum purchase, ways you can highlight your gift cards include: